fbuessen/SpinParser/README.md

 If such definition is absent, a default value of 2S is assumed.

 Finally, the line `<measurement name="correlation"/>` specifies that two-spin correlation measurements should be recorded.
+Note that the two-spin correlations are measured with respect to the local frames of reference  of the two participating spin operators.

 ### Verify the model implementation
 To ensure that all interactions have been specified correctly, you can invoke the SpinParser (see also next section) with the command line argument `--debugLattice`,